david8zhang/gamedevjs-2024/README.md

-# GamedevJS 2024 Project
+# Shinobot

 GamedevJS 2024 Project

 ## Controls

-- ALT to jump
-- Z to dash
+You are a Shinobot, a cybernetic shadow warrior programmed to destroy the alien bug menace.
+Kill enemies and store power charges until you can unleash your turbo mode!

+Controls:

 - Arrow Keys to move
+- Space to jump / double jump
+- F for basic attack
+- S to dash
+- D to throw a saw-blade shuriken

 ## Local Development